St Martin's Church, Dorking: 19th century

 In the 19th century, sizeable renovations were done to the church.
 Between 1835 and 1837 the nave was rebuilt.
 From 1866 to 1868, this was followed by the chancel being rebuilt.
 In 1872, the nave and aisles were restored again, this time under the direction of the architect Henry Woodyer.

 From 1873 to 1877, a new tower and a spire (210 feet high) were added.
 The bells, which were acquired in 1626 were then rehung in the new bell tower.
 In 1912, work on extending the lady chapel was completed.

 Parish

 Church

 The church is also shared with the local Methodist congregation.
 In 1973, the Methodist church in Dorking closed and an agreement was drawn up whereby they could share the church building.
 In 1976, another agreement was reached so that the nearby Christian Centre could be used by both congregations as a church hall.

 School

 The church has a close relationship with the nearby St Martin's Church of England Primary School.
-According to the school's Vision and Values it states that, 'We are a Church School and we will build on strong family values that encourage tolerance and respect for the whole of our richly diverse community.'